 What to expect from your doctor

-The doctor may ask that you come in before or after office hours to reduce the risk of exposing others to the measles.
-In addition, if the doctor believes that you or your child has the measles, he or she must report those findings to the local health department.
+Your health care provider may ask that you come in before or after office hours to reduce the risk of exposing others to measles.
+In addition, if the provider believes that you or your child has measles, the provider must report those findings to the local health department.

-- Have you or your child been vaccinated for the measles?
+- Have you or your child been vaccinated against measles?
 If so, do you know when?

 - Does anyone else live in your household?
-If yes, have they been vaccinated for measles?
+If yes, have they been vaccinated against measles?

 What you can do in the meantime